Jack C. Zoeller, Chairman of the Board of Bank of Virginia, President and CEO of Cordia Bancorp Inc. (BVA), and Founder & CEO of CordiaGrad

 Roy began his career as a credit analyst and held a number of positions over the years, including as a credit trainer, commercial lender, senior loan review specialist, special assets officer and, for the 14 years prior to his retirement from SunTrust in 2011, as a senior regional credit officer/SVP in the Commercial Real Estate division covering a portfolio of approximately $700 million in loan balances.
 He was also part of a team that conducted due diligence on the loan portfolios of almost 2 dozen financial institutions acquired by Crestar Bank in the early to late 1990s.
 Roy is a graduate of the University in Florida, where he earned a Bachelor of Science in Zoology and a Masters in Business Administration.

-Don is a Senior Vice President and currently manages the company’s special assets portfolio.
+Don is Executive Vice President and Chief Lending Officer.
 He has over 35 years of commercial banking experience with PNC Financial, Wachovia and SunTrust Bank.
 The majority of his career has been focused on commercial real estate finance and he has held managerial positions in loan production, credit policy management and special assets.

 Prior to joining Bank of Virginia, Don managed SunTrust Bank’s MidAtlantic Region’s Commercial Real Estate Special Asset and Residential Builder Group.
 He holds a BA in Economics from Westminster College, attended Temple University’s graduate school and is the proud father of three children.